 At the Law Enforcement Survival Institute we advocate building Tactical Resilience™ to help insulate yourself against all the things that might injure you in this career.

-We define Tactical Resilience™ as a human quality of strength and fitness exhibited through the mind, body, brain and spirit of a police officer or other law enforcement professional that allows them to withstand the rigors and hidden emotional, physical, spiritual and physiological dangers of continuous high threat, high stress situations.
+We define Tactical Resilience™ as a human quality of intentional strength and fitness exhibited through the mind, body, brain and spirit of a police officer or other law enforcement professional that allows them to withstand the rigors and hidden emotional, physical, spiritual and physiological dangers of continuous high threat, high stress situations.
 We call the cumulative impact of this negative health effect, “Blue Trauma Syndrome”.

 Blue Trauma Syndrome is defined as a spectrum of negative physical, mental, emotional, and spiritual health-effects manifested by a career in law enforcement.
 This concept is meant to be much broader than just blaming negative stress as the root of all problems affecting law enforcement officers.